mozilla-l10n/localizer-documentation/products/l10n_testing.md

 This is often used to overcome technical limitations, like including a link in the middle of a sentence without exposing HTML tags to localization and injecting unsafe HTML in the UI.

-Empty strings are also are common when creating a sentence with a link.
+Empty strings are also common when creating a sentence with a link.
 Tipically 3 strings are used: before_link + link + after_link.
 English doesn’t need the part before or after the link, but that’s useful for other languages, so they’re kept empty in English.
 It’s expected for some locales to have a completely different behavior than English.

 ### UI layout